teplyiswiter/cpm/wp-content/plugins/simple-share-buttons-adder/readme.txt

 8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder

 == Changelog ==

+= 6.3.4 =
+* Fixes for FB open graph tags (so it doesn't add extra text)
+* W3C code validation (thanks @olga22)
+* Other bug fixes

+= 6.3.3 =
+* Fixes for old versions of PHP

+= 6.3.2 =
+* Minor bug fixes

+= 6.3.1 =
+* Added a caching layer on top of Facebook's API to ensure fallback share counts.

+= 6.3 =
+* Facebook share counts are back!
+We implemented a solution to Facebook’s deprecated API.
+* Added the ability to close the update notice when updating from old plugin versions.
+You will still need to accept the new terms to receive the new features, however you can now more easily choose to continue using the old version.

+= 6.2.4 =
+* Fixes the Facebook page widget style bug.

+= 6.2.3 =
+* Fixes an issue with the Facebook like widget.

+= 6.2.2 =
+* Improves performance over previous two plugin updates.

+= 6.2.1 =
+* Fix bug affecting older versions of PHP that didn’t allow people to close the notice.

+= 6.2.0 =
+* Feature: Add Facebook Save button
+* Feature: Add Facebook insights
+* Feature: Add Facebook iframe sharing

 = 6.1.5 =
 * Feature: Add newsharecounts.com option and functionality to show Twitter share counts again